dlford/split-keyboard-case-builder/README.md

 All the work is done in `template.svg` using Inkscape.

-We need to create and export four SVG files from the template, `kb_plate_locking.svg` makes up the top half of the key plate that the switches can lock into, `kb_plate_open.svg` makes the bottom half of the plate, `kb_case_wall.svg` is the walls of the case, and `kb_case_bottom` is the bottom of the case.
-These four SVG files will be converted by OpenSCAD to four STL files, one case and one plate for each half of the keyboard.
+We need to create and export four SVG files from the template, `kb_plate_locking.svg` makes up the top half of the key plate that the switches can lock into, `kb_plate_open.svg` makes the bottom half of the plate, `kb_case_wall.svg` is the walls of the case, `kb_case_bottom` is the inside bottom of the case, and `kb_case_bottom_outer` is the counter-sunk portion of the case bottom.
+These four SVG files will be converted by OpenSCAD to two STL files, case and plate.
+You'll need some 8mm or 10mm standoffs and 2mm screws to attach the plate to the case.

 1. Key Layout - Clone the "keycode with clearance" to layout your keys, the black boxes should be touching but not overlapping.
 2. `kb_plate_locking.svg` - Clone the layout, draw an outline around all the keys with the pen tool, this is the plate part of the case where the switches mount (use the "Corners" path effect to round out the edges if desired, make sure to do "path" > "object to path" after).
 Add counter-sunk screw holes between the keyholes, the "screw hole" bit in the template is for 2mm machine screws, adjust it as needed.